e-sensing/sits/README.md

 <!-- badges: end -->

-### Overview
+## Overview

 The `sits` R package provides a set of tools for analysis, visualization and classification of satellite image time series.
-The main aim of SITS is to support land cover and land change classification of image data cubes using machine learning methods.
+The package supports classification of image data cubes using machine learning methods.
 The basic workflow in SITS is:

 1. Create a data cube using image collections available in the cloud or in local machines.